WiredTurtle/FriendFindr/README.md

 `chmod 755 setup.sh`

 The idea for this project was inspired by the hak5 Wifi Pineapple birdhouse.
+Vivek from securitytube.net had a great youtube tutorial on how to capture wifi packets with scapy.
+Some of the code in the main python file is from Vivek's tutorial.

 More updates to the documentation coming soon.